 Gene was the only University of Minnesota - Twin Cities faculty to achieve this honor and the only social psychologist in the United States within this year's round.
 In all, the AAAS Council elected 388 members as Fellows across scientific disciplines.
 These individuals will be recognized for their contributions at the Fellows Forum held on 15 February 2014 during the AAAS Annual Meeting in Chicago, Illinois.
 Congratulations to Gene on this much-deserved honor!

-Richard Martinson's paper "Regaining Motor Function in Post-Stroke Patients: A Study in Neural Plasticity" has been chosen as the Second Place recipient of the Sharon Borine Award!
+Stephanie Behm's paper "School Adjustment in the Context of Residential Instability" has been chosen as the Second Place recipient of the Sharon Borine Award!

 Isaac Hatch-Gillette's paper " Implications and Relevance of Binocular Rivalry and Vision to Consciousness" has been chosen as the Third Place recipient of the Sharon Borine Award!